YES! There are affordable places to retire at the beach in Panama too!

 BOCAS DEL TORO

 The beach communities listed below are in the Azuero Peninsula on the Pacific side of Panama.
-The Azuero gets less rain than other parts of Panama and it’s less humid than other Pacific beach communities.
+The Azuero gets less rain than other parts of Panama, and it’s less humid than other Pacific beach communities.
 The very affordable beach communities are between Chitre and Las Tablas.
-Here’s a map to help you visualize where Chitre and Las Tablas are located.
-Notice where Bocas del Toro is on the upper left too.
-The Pacific Ocean is to the south and the Caribbean Sea is north.

 PLAYA EL ROMPIO

-El Rompio is a beach community in the Azuero Peninsula about 15 minutes away from Chitre.
+El Rompio is a beach community in the Azuero Peninsula about 15 minutes from Chitre.
 Chitre has a mall, 24/7 grocery stores, hospitals, many excellent restaurants, and other shops that line the streets.
-You can rent a furnished two bedroom two bath house in El Rompio for about $600 per month.
+You can rent a furnished two-bedroom, two-bath house in El Rompio for about $600 monthly.
 See the house below.
-There are several other furnished rentals in that area in the $500 to $600 range and they all have an ocean view!
+Several other furnished rentals in that area are in the $500 to $600 range, and they all have an ocean view!
+Playa El Rompio is a short 15-minute drive to Chitre, which has many grocery stores, restaurants, a large hospital, and an airport for quick flights to/from Panama City.

 GUARARE